Joe's Garage: Plot

+Act I

-At the beginning of the album, in Act 1, we are introduced to "The Central Scrutinizer", the album's narrator, who brings us a "special presentation" on music's bad influences on man.
+At the beginning of the album, we are introduced to "The Central Scrutinizer", the album's narrator, who brings us a "special presentation" on music's bad influences on man.
 We are introduced to Joe, the main character in the presentation.
 Joe used to be the lead singer in a garage band, which eventually broke up ("Joe's Garage").
 Joe continues playing his music until a neighbor calls the police, who tell Joe to "stick closer to church-oriented social activities."
 Joe starts going to the Catholic Youth Organization (CYO) at the Catholic Church, held by Father Riley, and falls in love with a girl named Mary ("Catholic Girls").

 One day, Mary skips the church club and goes to the Armory.
 She becomes a groupie for a band called Toad-O ("Crew Slut").
 Eventually, Mary, unable to keep up with the band's laundry, is dumped in Miami.
 With no money to get home, she signs up for the local Wet T-Shirt Contest at the Brasserie, hosted by Father Riley (who has since changed his name to Buddy Jones) ("Wet T-Shirt Nite").
 Mary wins first place in the contest and wins fifty bucks, enough money to go home.
 However, Warren, a former member of Joe's Garage Band, finds out about Mary's "naughty exploits" and sends a letter to Joe telling him about it ("Toad-O Line").
 Joe, heartbroken, "falls in with a fast crowd" and gets seduced by Lucille, a girl who works at the Jack in the Box, and has sex with her, only to catch gonorrhea ("Why Does It Hurt When I Pee?").
 Discouraged, he sings about Lucille and his feelings for her ("Lucille Has Messed My Mind Up").